FlohGro-dev/Draftodon/Draftodon Instructions.md

 Every Draftodon Action contains a short description about its purpose / what it does.
 Due to the big amount of Actions you can also read through all descriptions in the [Action Descriptions](https://github.com/FlohGro-dev/Draftodon/blob/main/Action%20Descriptions.md) file.

+## Visibility of Posts

+Mastodon supports different visibilities for posts.
+The Actions in Draftodon that publish posts will be default use `public` but you can change that by editing the actions and changing the template tag "post-visibility" to one of the following valid settings:

+- public: Visible to everyone, shown in public timelines.
+- unlisted: Visible to public, but not included in public timelines.
+- private: Visible to followers only, and to any mentioned users.
+- direct: Visible only to mentioned users.

+You can find the official documentation of the visibilities in the [Mastodon API documentation](https://docs.joinmastodon.org/entities/Status/#visibility).

 ## Draftodon with multiple accounts

 To use Draftodon with multiple accounts you just need to configure every instance and handle that you might want to use.